 \section{Well-posedness of the Second Order Adjoint Equations}

-In this section, let us investigate the well-posedness of system (\ref{Second-order adjoint equations}).
-To begin with, let us make some careful observations.
-The existence and uniqueness of $(P_1,Q_1)$ is easy to easy, while the well-posedness of $(P_2,Q_2)$ is followed by BSVIEs theory in \cite{Yong-2008}.
+In this section, we will establish the well-posedness of system (\ref{Second-order adjoint equations}).
+To begin with, let us make some observations.
+The existence and uniqueness of $(P_1,Q_1)$ is easy to see, while the existence and uniqueness of $(P_2,Q_2)$ follows from the BSVIEs theory in \cite{Yong-2008}.
 The remaining solvability of (\ref{Second-order adjoint equations}) lies in $(P_3,Q_3,P_4,Q_4)$.
-For the equation of $(P_4,Q_4)$, it is a classical linear BSVIE with given $(P_1,P_2,P_3)$.
-However, as to the equation of $(P_3,Q_3)$, its well-posedness can not be directly given by the current BSVIEs theory.
-In fact, under the traditional BSVIEs, here the Lebesgue integral involves the value of $(P_3,Q_3)$ in square area $[\t,T]^2$ but not a triangle area.
-Therefore, we need to carefully treat such a new feature.
+For the equation of $(P_3,Q_3)$, it is a classical linear BSVIE with given $(P_1,P_2,P_4)$.
+However, as to the equation of $(P_4,Q_4)$, its well-posedness cannot be directly given by the current BSVIEs theory.
+Therefore, we need to carefully treat it.